yule/poker-croupier/README.md

 Another important rule is fair play: no one should try to exploit weekneses of the framework, or deliberately inject backdoors into its source code.
 Also no team should use any pre-written code.
 Only the language's standard library, and general purpose opensource libraries are allowed.

-As always with any coderetreat like events: free lunch but avoid pizza.
+As with any coderetreat like event: provide a free lunch but avoid pizza.

 # How to get started as a contributor